Round Rolls in Square Boxes Don’t Work, but Rollguard Cradles Do

 Rob Swannell, General Manager, Great Northern Rollguard

-That’s when SPG Packaging Ireland reached out to Rollguard EU.
-They had the simple, but extremely effective solution for packaging the film rolls: a roll cradle.
-A cradle works very differently than a box, fitting perfectly around the rolls and better withstanding possible damage during transit.
-As Rob Swannell, General Manager of Rollguard EU, pointed out: “Putting a round item in a square box looks its best when you pack it, but the box begins to lose its structural integrity during shipment.
+That’s when SPG Packaging Ireland reached out to Rollguard.
+They had the simple, but extremely effective solution for packaging the film rolls: roll cradle packaging.
+A roll cradle works very differently than a box, fitting perfectly around the rolls and better withstanding possible damage during transit.
+As Rob Swannell, General Manager of Rollguard, pointed out: “Putting a round item in a square box looks its best when you pack it, but the box begins to lose its structural integrity during shipment.
 By the time it reaches the customer, the box can be in pretty bad shape.”
 But after switching to the Rollguard product, the film rolls were still in excellent condition by the time they got to the customer.

 Brian McBride of SPG Packaging Ireland, shared his observations of what his customers appreciate the most about the new packaging product.
 “Because these film rolls are 1,420 mm long, it is easier for the customer to handle the roll itself rather than handling a box.
 They also appreciate having less cardboard to dispose of.”
 Even if the boxes that were previously used managed to hold up during shipping, there was still a significant amount of cardboard that had to be disposed of by the customer.
 Rollguard uses far less material.
 That material is made up of 100 percent recycled fibers, so after use, the cradle is 100 percent recyclable.

 The cradles’ high durability and ease of assembly led to positive feedback from SPG Packaging Ireland and its customers, who no longer think poorly of the film product based on damaged packaging.
 From company to customer, Rollguard cradles keeps film rolls, and many other products, looking their best.